Wimbledon (UK Parliament constituency): Political history

-Since 1885 the seat has elected Conservative MPs except from 1945 to 1950 and 1997–2005, when the Labour candidate won the seat during that party's national landslide years.
-While the 2005 Conservative majority was marginal, the 2010 majority was 24.1% of the vote, so on the percentage of majority measure, but not on the longevity measure, it bore a safe seat hallmark.
+Since 1885 the seat has always elected Conservative MPs except from 1945 to 1950 and 1997–2005 when the Labour candidate won the seat during that party's national landslide years, as well as in 2024 when the Liberal Democrats candidate won the seat during the Labour Party national landslide.
+While the 2005 Conservative majority was marginal, the 2010 majority was 24.1% of the vote, making the constituency a safe seat for the Conservative Party.
+It had previously also been considered a safe seat for the party until the 1997 United Kingdom general election.

-In elections to the London Borough of Merton, the seat returns all of the council's Conservative and Liberal Democrat councillors.
-Since 1990 the ward of Merton Park has only ever returned councillors for Merton Park Ward Residents Association.
+Since 1990, the ward of Merton Park has only ever returned councillors for Merton Park Ward Residents Association.
 Since 1994 the ward of West Barnes, which contains Merton's half of the town of Motspur Park, has swung between the Conservatives and the Liberal Democrats; the latter presently hold all three seats in the ward.
-In the local elections in 2018, Liberal Democrat councillors were elected for the wards of Trinity and Dundonald for the first time in the borough's history, with a further first time win for the Liberal Democrats in a by-election in the Cannon Hill ward in 2019.
+At the local elections in 2018, Liberal Democrat councillors were elected for the wards of Trinity and Dundonald for the first time in the borough's history, with a further first time win for the Liberal Democrats in a by-election in the Cannon Hill ward in 2019.

 In 2010, the second-placed candidate was a Liberal Democrat.
 The national collapse in the Liberal Democrat vote at the 2015 election meant that the Liberal Democrats did not return to 2nd place until 2019, when they did so with a 22.7% upswing in their vote.
-The seat is now one of the most marginal in the country and a top Liberal Democrat target and Conservative defence for the next general election.
+The made the seat one of the most marginal in the country and was a top Liberal Democrat target and Conservative defence for the 2024 general election.

-In the 2016 referendum on the UK's membership of the European Union, the London Borough of Merton, of which the constituency is a part, voted to remain by 62.9%, and 70.6% of this constituency itself voted to remain in the European Union.
+At the 2016 referendum on the UK's membership of the European Union, the London Borough of Merton, of which the constituency is a part, voted to remain by 62.9%, and 70.6% of this constituency itself voted to remain in the European Union.
 In September 2019 the incumbent, Stephen Hammond lost his party's whip for rebelling on a key Brexit vote.
 He briefly sat as an Independent and the whip was restored on 29 October 2019, with 9 of 21 other rebels of the same party.

+At the 2024 general election, The Liberal Democrats won the traditionally Conservative seat for the first time.
+This was after the seat had become marginal at the 2019 General Election with only a 1.2% majority for the Conservative Candidate.
+The Liberal Democrats won a record breaking 72 seats during this election with the Conservatives losing a historic 251 seats making the Wimbledon constituency a strong Liberal Democrat seat with a current majority of 12,610.